matin91/mobile-system-design/appointment.md

     - Provider or system emits timeslot.updated or booking.updated -> Pusher -> clients patch react-query cache and update UI immediately (disable slots, update appointment status).

 ---

-What I did: I transformed the appointment-management screenshot into a structured implementation blueprint preserving your requested markdown sequence and focusing on react-query for data, Redux for UI/durable state, and Pusher for realtime updates.
-The document includes endpoints, data models, reservation locking strategy, idempotent mutations, example code for hooks/APIs/pusher, UX considerations, and operational notes.

-What I can do next: generate ready-to-drop React Native component stubs (AppointmentsList, AppointmentDetail, RescheduleScreen) wired to these hooks and Pusher subscriptions, or produce an API contract (OpenAPI spec) for the Reservations/Bookings endpoints.
-Tell me which you'd like and I’ll produce it.